-- 1. At Networking meetings, it is usual for everyone in the room to get a chance to do a sixty second slot about their business and what they are looking for.
-So, it is important to work out what you are going to say before you attend a networking event.
+- 1. At Networking Meetings it is usual for everyone in the room to get a chance to do a sixty second slot about their business and what they are looking for.
+So it is important to work out what you are going to say before you attend a networking event.
 Sixty seconds isn't very long but if you can structure it properly then you can get your message across effectively.
 Imagine you are in a lift with someone and in that short space of time that you are together you have to get across what your business does, how it can benefit them and what you are looking for from them. - 2.
-It's a good idea to have a business card with your company name, website and contact details you can leave these with people you meet and it helps to get your name known. - 3.
 Decide on which of the various networking groups that you want to attend and then attend them on a regular basis.
 Going once will not yield results.
 You need to attend regularly and get known.
 It is a proactive process.
-You need to make things happen. - 4.
+You need to make things happen. - 3.
 Be prepared to help others.
 This will bring you results.
-Follow the principle that what goes around comes around. - 5.
-Think about following up- a simple e-mail to someone who has shared a lead or given good advice is often overlooked but this helps build relationships and makes people more willing to help in the future - 6.
+Follow the principle that what goes around comes around. - 4.
+Follow up from each networking event that you attend.
+A simple e-mail or phone call will do. - 5.
 Be positive.
-Leave your troubles and issues at the door. - 7.
+Leave your troubles and issues at the door. - 6.
 Try and develop a specialism.
-Get known as a specialist for something within the group.
+Get known as a specialist for something within the group. - 7.
+Be different in the way that you describe yourself and your business. - 8.
+Keep your integrity; build trust and your reputation. - 9.
+Be a good listener.

-- 8. Keep your integrity; build trust and your reputation. - 9.
-Be a good listener. - 10.
-Finally, networking isn't about selling and always having a 'hard sell' approach may restrict the kind of people who talk to you informally at networking meetings People are often very open and willing to share information on new developments, new housing or local issues all of which could be potential leads.
+10. Finally, networking isn't just about selling - and always having a 'hard sell' approach may restrict the kind of people who talk to you informally at networking meetings - People are often very open and willing to share information on new developments, new housing or local issues - all of which could be potential leads.